kevinbai0/AutoLayoutAnchor/README.md

 ```swift
 setConstraints(to view: UIView? = nil, _anchors: AutoLayoutAnchor...)
 ```
 Both functions set `translatesAutoresizingMaskIntoConstraints = false`.
-The addToView additionally adds the view as a subview to a specified view.
+The `addToView` function additionally adds the view as a subview to a specified view.